-Applicants should make sure to register the proposal early enough as a sharp call deadline is applied.
+Proposers should make sure to register the proposal early enough as a sharp call deadline is applied.
 After this deadline the web site does neither accept modification to nor submission of any proposal.
 Proposers should also not underestimate the effort needed to collect the required information from their partners and in completing the information in the web site.
 Especially inexperienced users should start very early.

 On completion of all required information proposers can submit their proposal on the web site.
-After submitting the proposal (but only before the deadline!) proposers can make further amendments, clarifications, or general changes.
+After submitting the proposal (but only before the deadline!) proposers can do any further amendments, clarifications, or general changes.
 These changes will be disregarded until the proposal is submitted again.
 Proposers can submit their proposal at any time until the deadline and as often as they like.
-The latest version of the proposal submitted before the deadline will be used for further processing.
+The latest, before the deadline submitted version of the proposal will be used for further processing.

-If a project proposal arrives too late (after the deadline) for some independent and exceptional reasons (e.g. breakdown of the electronic application support website system), it can still be eligible, if the proposal is sent on paper to the CMU together with a proof of the breakdown.
-To be considered, the exact time of the failure of the submission and a screenshot must be added.
+If a project proposal arrives too late (after the close of the deadline) for some independent and exceptional reasons (e.g. breakdown of the electronic application support website system), they can still be eligible, if the proposal is sent on paper to the CMU together with a proof of the breakdown.
+To be taken into account, the exact time of the failure of the submission and a screenshot must be added.